 Use well-recognized visual markers

 Knowing mental models and well-known patterns of user behavior, user experience designers can reduce the cognitive load.
-That’s particularly essential in the error situations that are quite unpleasant by default.
-Error screens and messages may be not the best place for experiments, so consider markers that are quickly recognized by most users.
-The red color and exclamation marks are still among the most popular ways to attract users’ attention to the errors.
+That’s particularly essential in error situations that are quite unpleasant by default.
+Error screens and messages may not be the best place for experiments, so consider markers that are quickly recognized by most users.
+The red color and exclamation marks are still among the most popular ways to attract users’ attention to errors.
 Yet, be careful using the color as the only way to mark the error: check if it works for color-blind users.
 Also, mind the high level of readability on different devices.

 Here’s how the registration error is marked on ArtStation: the system marks the field with color and explains the issue with a text prompt.

 Explain what happened

-Whatever is the reason for the error, you may feel the urge not to explain anything, just to proceed with solving the issue.
+Whatever the reason for the error, you may feel the urge not to explain anything, just to proceed with solving the issue.
 And that’s a mistake.
 Firstly, you risk getting a user back in this error situation again and again as they don’t understand what is wrong with their actions or app response.
 Secondly, we’ve already mentioned that errors literally provoke a psychological state of anxiety, and you may not predict if this error becomes a part of the wrong interaction pattern.
 So, be sure to find a way to quickly explain the nature of the error and keep users informed.
-For instance, instead of just informing (“You cannot log in to the app”) make the message explanatory like (“The username or password do not match”).
+For instance, instead of just informing (“You cannot log in to the app”), make the message explanatory like (“The username or password do not match”).

 Don’t add more actions than needed